Belavia: Sanctions from 2021

 On 24 May 2021, the British government suspended Belavia's operating permit in response to the Ryanair Flight 4978 incident.
 The European Union and Ukraine subsequently banned Belarusian airliners from entering their airspace or using their airports, effectively banning Belavia which led to the suspension of vast parts of their route network.

 Also in 2021, Belavia was accused of orchestrating the influx of illegal migrants during the Belarus–European Union border crisis.
 In September 2021 it has been reported that Belavia might face to lose the majority of its current fleet as its lessors might be no longer allowed to lease them out to Belarusian airlines as part of new embargoes.
 At this point Belavia owned 18 smaller, older aircraft, but had rented several modern jets from Western companies, with the Irish AerCap with six and the Danish Nordic Aviation Capital with seven aircraft being the most important suppliers.
 On 16 November, the European Union confirmed the termination of all aircraft leases to Belarus by European lessors, which forces the airline to return half of their current fleet on short notice.

 On 2 December 2021, Belavia was added to the sanctions list of the European Union.
 Switzerland joined the EU sanctions on 20 December.
 On 8 April 2022, the US Department of Commerce restricted flights on Belarusian owned or operated aircraft manufactured in the US along with Aeroflot, Aviastar, Azur Air, Rossiya and Utair from flying into Belarus or Russia.
 On 16 June 2022 the US broadened its restrictions on Belavia after violations of the sanctions' regime were detected.
 The effect of the restrictions is to ground the US-manufactured part of its fleet.

 In August 2023, the United States added Belavia to the Specially Designated Nationals and Blocked Persons List.
 US sanctions were lifted in September 2025.

 In February 2024, Grodno Aviakompania, the only other passenger operator of the country, was merged and incorporated into Belavia by decree from the Ministry of Transport and Communications.

+In June 2025, Belavia took delivery of three used Airbus A330-200 for international routes.
+The aircraft were delivered using Gambian registrations to sidestep sanctions.
+By June 2026, all three aircraft had been inducted into service.
+In the same month, three former SkyUp Airlines Boeing 737-800 with Gambian registrations arrived in Minsk National Airport to bolster short to medium range routes.